drush-ops/drush/docs/install.md

 ```
 Merge this in with any other content that may already exist in this file.

+If you are using Composer to manage your sites, then you should also follow the instructions in "Composer - One Drush per Project", below.

 See [Configure](configure.md) for next steps.

 Composer - One Drush per Project
 -----------------
-* If your web site is built from a composer.json file (see https://github.com/drupal-composer/drupal-project), add the following to the `require` section: `"drush/drush": "7.*"` or, for Drupal 8, `"drush/drush": "8.*"`
-* If you require Drush from your composer.json, then the global Drush in your $PATH will find and launch your site-local Drush.
-This way, you can use different versions of Drush with each of your sites.
+Drush requires some of the same dependencies as Drupal 8.
+If Drush and Drupal are installed separately, it is possible that different versions of these libraries will be loaded; this can lead to unpredictable results, usually resulting in difficult-to-diagnose crahses.
+It is therefore recommended that you use a separate copy of Drush for every Composer-managed Drupal site on your system.

+You should first follow the instructions "Composer - One Drush for all Projects", above, or "Git Clone (i.e. manual install)", so that you have a copy of Drush on your PATH.
+When you run Drush, it will notice that you have a site-local Drush with the site you have selected, and will use that one instead.
+This gives you the convenience of running Drush as "drush", without specifying the full path to the executable you want to use, without sacrificing the safety provided by a site-local Drush.

+* To install Drush 7.x (stable):

+        cd /path/to/site/composer-root
+        composer global require drush/drush:7.*

+* To install Drush 8.x (dev) which is required for Drupal 8:

+        cd /path/to/site/composer-root
+        composer global require drush/drush:dev-master

 * Run `composer install` for a new project or `composer update` for an existing one.
 Do so from the same directory as composer.json.
-* Optional: Copy the /examples/drush.wrapper file to your project root and modify to taste.
+* Optional: Copy the examples/drush.wrapper file to your project root and modify to taste.
 This is a handy launcher script; add --local here to turn off all global configuration locations, and maintain absolute control over the configuration settings for the site.

-* Run `composer update` to get minor updates to Drush.
-Change the version in the `"drush/drush"` line in the `require` section of your composer.json to do a major version upgrade.
+In the instructions above, `/path/to/site/composer-root` should be the directory that contains your composer.json file.
+This could be your Drupal root, or it might be the directory above your Drupal root, depending on how you have set up your composer.json file.

+Most of the standard [Drupal Composer example projects]() already load Drush from their composer.json file.
+If your composer.json already requires Drush, then it is not necessary to follow these instructions again.

+Finally, note that if you have multiple Drupal sites on your system, it is possible to use a different version of Drush with each one.

+See [Configure](configure.md) for next steps.

 Git Clone (i.e. manual install)
 -----------